apollographql/apollo-server/packages/apollo-server-lambda/README.md

 ## Modifying the Lambda Response (Enable CORS)

 To enable CORS the response HTTP headers need to be modified.
-To accomplish this pass in a callback filter to the generated handler of graphqlLambda.
+To accomplish this use `cors` options.

 ```js
 const { ApolloServer, gql } = require('apollo-server-lambda');